Regex validate

 Input

-- Text: The piece of text you want to check.
-This is required.
+- Text: The piece of text you want to check against a pattern.

 Output